Constraints on Phase Transitions in Neutron Star Matter: Phenomenology and Models

-where the distribution $S_i(t)= \text{Im}G_i(t)$ represents the spectrum of intermediate hadronic states through which the external probing field couples to the respective nucleon current.
+where the distribution $S_i(t)= \text{Im}G_i(t)/G_i(0)$ represents the spectrum of intermediate hadronic states through which the external probing field couples to the respective nucleon current.
 For example, the isovector charge radius reflects the interacting two-pion cloud of the nucleon governed by the $\rho$ meson and a low-mass tail extending down to the $\pi\pi$ threshold, $t_0 = 4m_\pi^2$.
-The isoscalar charge radius is related to the three-pion spectrum that is strongly dominated by the narrow $\omega$ meson \cite{Kaiser2019} and starts at $t_0 = 9m_\pi^2$.
-The isoscalar charge form factor of the nucleon, $G_S^E(q^2)$ (with $G_S^E(0) =1$), is particularly suitable to discuss a delineation between `core' and `cloud' parts of the nucleon \cite{Brown1986, Meissner1987}.
-The vector meson dominance principle implies, in its simplest version, a representation of the form:
+The isoscalar charge radius is related to the three-pion spectrum, which is strongly dominated by the narrow $\omega$ meson~\cite{Kaiser2019} and starts at $t_0 = 9m_\pi^2$.
+The isoscalar charge form factor of the nucleon, $G_S^E(q^2)$ (with $G_S^E(0) =1$), is particularly suitable for discussing a delineation between the `core' and `cloud' parts of the nucleon~\cite{Brown1986, Meissner1987}.
+The vector meson dominance principle implies, in its simplest version, a representation of the form